 One important note: American’s new award search tool buries non-AA flights on partners like JAL.
 So you may have to scroll to find the Japan Airlines flight you want – or just filter for them in your results.

 How to Earn American AAdvantage Miles

-Few credit cards offer a better, more lucrative welcome offer bonus than the AAdvantage Aviator Red World Elite Mastercard.
-Just for opening the card, making a single purchase, and paying the $99 annual fee, you can earn 60,000 American Airlines AAdvantage miles.
+So that means you’ve got another option.
+And few credit cards offer a better, more lucrative welcome offer bonus than the AAdvantage Aviator Red World Elite Mastercard.
+Just for opening the card, making a single purchase, and paying the $99 annual fee, you can earn 50,000 American Airlines AAdvantage miles.
 These are some of the easiest miles you will ever earn.

 Click Here to apply for the AAdvantage Aviator Red World Elite Mastercard (this is not an affiliate link)

 That one-two punch is significant because you can earn the welcome offer bonus on each card, netting you 100,000 American Airlines miles after paying one annual fee (the Barclays AAdvantage Red Aviator Card) and spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.
 And that’s almost enough to get you to Japan and back in business class.

 You don’t see this much Japan Airlines business class availability every day.
 Planning a business class trip for two (or more) to Tokyo nearly a year in advance can be tough to pull off.